abinash16216/spotify_sql_analysis/README.md

 ## Query Optimization Technique

+To improve quer
+		select track,energy,liveness ,energy/liveness as energy_to_liveness_ratio
+from spotify
+where liveness !=0 and energy/liveness >1.2
+order by 4 desc;

+-- OR

+select * from
+(select
+		track,
+		energy,
+		liveness,
+		energy/liveness as ratio
+from spotify
+where liveness !=0)
+where ratio >1.2
-To improve query performance, we carried out the following optimization process:
+order by 4 desc;y performance, we carried out the following optimization process:

 - **Initial Query Performance Analysis Using `EXPLAIN`**
     - We began by analyzing the performance of a query using the `EXPLAIN` function.